V. Olympiad Stockholm 1912 Football Tournament

 [*1] Van Eek replaced the originally selected Ledeboer, who withdrew due to "unforeseen circumstances";

-ever match, an (unofficial) international against the Singapore Cricket Club in 1921.
+first ever match, an (unofficial) international against the Singapore Cricket Club in 1921.

 [*2] Boutmy replaced the originally selected Van der Nagel, who did not obtain leave from military service.